shiguelita/-folio/_notebook/2019-01-10-my_experience_with_udacity.markdown

 **Term 1 - Supervised Learning**

 It was the term that I liked the most, it teaches several algorithms of Supervised Learning, like Decision Tree, SVM, Naives Bayes, Emsemble Methods.
-The classes are very descriptive, shows the advantages, desvatangens and use cases, with examples of easy understanding and you can train with many exercises.
+The classes are very descriptive, shows the advantages, desvatangens and real cases, with examples of easy understanding and you can train with many exercises.
 There is a final project in each module, which consists of a Jupyter Noteebok in which you follow the guidelines and implement the codes.
-The project for this term was *Find Donors for CharityML*, in which we must predict whether a person earns more than $ 50,000 or not, for an NGO to get donors.
+The project for this term was *Find Donors for CharityML*, in which we must predict whether a person earns more than $ 50,000 or not, for a NGO to get donors.
 This project makes you reflect a lot and moreover shows more or less how an analysis should be started and finalized.
 Once the project is submited, in 24 hours it is reviewed showing what you did right or wrong, if something is missing to make it possible to resubmit and they also give you tips on how to improve.

 **Term 2 - Unsupervised Learning**